diegobaronm/VBFTransformer/RegressionModelsHowTo.md

   Enables PyTorch TF32 matmul optimization (trades precision for speed).

 - **Transformer-specific:**
-  - `compute_pairing_tokens`: Set to `true` to add interaction tokens between particles as described in [paper link needed].
+  - `compute_interaction_tokens`: Set to `True` to add interaction tokens between particles as described in [10.1088/1674-1137/ad7f3d].
 Adds a separate interaction embedder with layers matching the particle embedder.

 ---